Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 - If a book is a translation or a commentary, or an edited volume, make sure to add the editor's or translator's name.

-You have one week to turn in a rewrite of paper 2.
-All submissions are due by start of class No exceptions.
+You have 5 days to turn in a rewrite of paper 1.
+All submissions are due as listed in Assignments.
+No exceptions.

 *When you turn in your rewrite, you must include the following items or it will not be considered for a revised grade: